jembi/openhim-core-js/docs/dev-guide/api-ref.md

 `POST /roles`

 with a json body containing the role name and channels and clients to apply to.
-Clients do not need to be specified, but at least one channel has to.
+At least one channel or client has to be specified.
 Channels and clients can be specified either by their `_id` or `name` for a channel and `clientID` for a client.

 An example role that will give a client named *jembi* permission to access *channel1* and *channel2*.
 ```js